NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_02_ClothSimulation/notes/A2_ClothSimulation_Notes.md

 float error = std::sqrt(sqr_rad) - std::sqrt(sqr_dist);
 ```

 As oppose to having them sqrt'd together.
-I swear I remember implementing this before using this methodology and using a single sqrt for the inner dist computation.
 Also checked precision not an issue either.
 We shouldn't need separate square roots.
-For example in my original Verlet Cloth Mesh code, before I split the building and solving constraints (ie constraints for particle pairs were built inline) I had the code :
+For example in my original Verlet Cloth Mesh code, before I split the building and solving constraints (ie constraints for particle pairs were built and then projected inline within a single loop) I had the code :

 ```C++
 // If Less than 2PRsqrd, project particles away to minimize intersection distance.